functionalscript/nanvm/notes/djs-article-notes.md

 1. generate vanilla JSON out of well-structured .djs source code;
 2. provide a playground for mixed well-controlled compile-time / run-time execution environments (bridging to Functional Script);
 3. revisit tree-shaking / bundling functionality of JS dev stacks.
+Mention Zig model of unifying compile time, run time syntax under same core language umbrella - that is what Data JS shoots for as well.
 ### On importance of controlled execution of code in Data JS
 Embracing a wide range of JS features in Data JS opens a floodgate of security and performance issues.
-Thus we don't "step down JS", we step up JSON with well-controlled computation enhancements.
+Thus we don't "step down JS", we step up JSON with well-controlled computational enhancements.
 ### What do we have as of now?
-We have code for Data JS serialization and deserialization that supports modules and const-s, accompanied with popular minor JSON syntax relaxations.
+We have Rust code for Data JS serialization and deserialization that supports modules and const-s, accompanied with popular minor JSON syntax relaxations.
 Our next MVP goal is - enabling JS expression in values, supporting a limited subset of JS runtime functions.
 ### What do we plan?
-We plan to gradually bridge bottom-to-top Data JS with FunctionalScript.
+We plan to gradually bridge - bottom-to-top - Data JS with FunctionalScript.